dearlordylord/branching/POST.md

 Now, time for the bad news.
 We want to add a new case like `{ type: 'discord'; channel: string; message: string }`.
 We add it to the union type definition but forget to add to `handleNotification` function.

 `handleNotification` works for a week until we notice users don't get notified.
-They lost their money, business went down, marriage broke up.
+They lost their money, business went down, marriages broke up.
 All of it because we forgot to handle `type === 'discord'`.

 ![arrowhead miss](./techtalk/arrowhead-miss.png)